jrmaktub/Go-Movies-CRUD/README.md

 # Go-Movies-CRUD

-Golang Webser to handle CRUD functions for some sample movies Database Also using GorillaMax
+Golang Webser to handle CRUD functions for some sample movies Database.

+Also using GorillaMax